 As fashions and trends constantly change, the 1940s began to shrug off the casualness of the previous decade, with more and more men deciding to adopt a dressier style.

 From the 1950s and into the 1960s, it became popular to mix materials.
 Combinations included mocha dress gloves with a chamois lining; leather fishing gloves with open fingers and a knitted wrist; capeskin slip-ons with knitted sidewalls; and leading the men’s fashion pack, leather with knit and fur.
-Men were having fun with their gloves, as well as keeping out the cold.
+In addition to keeping out the clod, men were having fun with their gloves.

 Tips When Buying Vintage Style Gloves